fbiwikis/ooc/index.md

-This is the wiki for the awesome ooc programming language!
+This is the wiki for the very awesome ooc programming language!